jsnorek/techtonica-assignments/weather-app-v2/README.md

 4. To setup the database:
 * In a different terminal window go to the psql terminal with the comand `psql` and create a newdatabase with `createdb weather_app`
 * Use the provided db.sql file to set up your database schema with the command `psql -d weather_app -f path/to/db.sql`
-* Inside your server directory create a `.env` file and copy there the values that are in `.envexample` making sure to change them to your own information
+* Inside your server directory create a `.env` file and copy there the values that are in `.envexample` making sure to change them to your own information.
+Be sure to update the api_key to your API key.

 ## Running the App